Akhil Gogoi is free. Now he should fight for freedom for all Assamese, regardless of language, faith

 He should use this momentum to search for the meaning of justice, of law, of togetherness, of compassion, of equality.
 Not to fall prey to the easy and lazy emotion of ethnic sub-nationalism.
 Above all, not to lie to himself.

 One hopes that Akhil Gogoi realises how precious freedom is.
 Will this freedom be a source of freedom for all persecuted people in Assam?
 We should not be told that it is a complicated question and that a political person in the business of electoral politics should not be expected to offer a straight answer.
-It that should happen, we would know the answer.
+If that should happen, we would know the answer.
+This in itself is an answer.

 Apoorvanand teaches Hindi in Delhi University.